wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

      Link: <turns:turn.example.net?transport=tcp>; rel="ice-server";
            username="user"; credential="myPassword"; credential-type="password"
 ~~~~~
-{: title="Example of a STUN/TURN servers configuration"}
+{: title="Example of a STUN/TURN servers configuration"  #stun-server-example}

+{{#stun-server-example}} illustrates the Link headers included in a 201 Created response, providing the ICE server URLs and associated credentials.

 NOTE: The naming of both the "rel" attribute value of "ice-server" and the target attributes follows the one used on the W3C WebRTC recommendation {{?W3C.REC-webrtc-20210126}} RTCConfiguration dictionary in section 4.2.1. "rel" attribute value of "ice-server" is not prepended with the "urn:ietf:params:whip:" so it can be reused by other specifications which may use this mechanism to configure the usage of STUN/TURN servers.